-Sending RSVP reply emails are extremely important as it does a world of good for the organizer.
+Sending RSVP reply emails is extremely important as it does a world of good for the organizer.
 Reply RSVP emails are important as it gives the organizer the details they need to plan properly.

 RSVP invitations can come in all mediums, so long it’s a medium of communication, it can be used to request RSVP.
-With the astronomical increase in popularity of email as a faster, cheaper and easier alternative to other mediums of communication, email invitations have become extremely popular for birthdays, meetings, holidays, meetings or gatherings.
+With the astronomical increase in popularity of email as a faster, cheaper, and easier alternative to other mediums of communication, email invitations have become extremely popular for birthdays, meetings, holidays, meetings, or gatherings.

-What is an RSVP Email?
+What Is an Rsvp Email?

 Replying to RSVPs are important as it gives the organizer the information they need to help them plan more effectively.
 Replying to an RSVP email helps the organizer decide the amount of food they should make, the number of seats to reserve, better organize the seating arrangements and a host of other reasons.
 This ensures that the event goes smoothly and they’re able to plan and organize effectively.